 This alternative style of activism would have plenty room for criticism of Israeli governments.
 It would challenge all the obstacles to peace.
 But it would not infantilise or romanticise the Palestinians.
 It would be willing to also challenge those parts of the Palestinian national movement that are guilty, as they sometimes are, of rejectionism, terrorism, authoritarianism, corruption, and the promotion of a culture of incitement, demonisation and antisemitism.
 For those things are also obstacles to mutual recognition and the two-states for two peoples solution.
-And as the demonstrations by Gazans against Hamas rule in Spring 2019 proclaim on their banners, they are obstacles to life too.
+And as the demonstrations by Gazans against Hamas rule in Spring 2019 have shown, they are obstacles to a decent life for Palestinians too.